-- The calculator assumes the resistivity of copper cable is 1.724 x 10–8 Ωm.
+- The calculator assumes the resistivity of copper cable is 1.724 x 10-8 Ωm.
 This can change slightly between single or stranded cable.
-Also not all copper cable is pure copper which change the resistivity slightly.
+Also not all copper cable is pure copper which change the resistivity slightly, as can temperature.
 Although in practice, these differences will have little effect on the results.

 - The calculator assumes the speakers are spread evenly across the cable length (after the feed cable).
 If the speakers are not evenly spread, there again will be little difference in the results in most cases.

 - The calculation for SPL loss in the air between the speaker and the target audience assumes a non-reflective space (like outdoors).
 For reflective walled spaces the loss could be as much as 6dB less.
 However the losses will still be relatively the same across the speakers.

 - This distributed speaker system cable loss calculator assumes the speakers are all set at the same tapping (watts) and the same size cable is used throughout the cable run.
 Changes to these assumptions is beyond the scope of this calculator.

 For further information about distributed speaker systems, also known as 100-volt speaker systems, or 70-volts speaker systems, read the article on Understanding Distributed Speaker Systems

 Calculations used in Distributed Speaker System Cable Loss Calculator